 Standard speed-sensitive power steering

-Safety The Rio comes fairly well equipped with safety features.
+Safety The Rio5 comes fairly well equipped.
+Safety features include: